trbaker/trbaker.github.io/README.md

    - 3D objects and images in Storymaps (<a href="https://storymaps.arcgis.com/stories/573f0c70aefa446eb0eb71ab6602b1e0" target="new">sample</a>)
    - Widgets
    - - <a href="/360">360 image tour</a> - Use with embed widgt in StoryMaps
-   - - 360 image</a> -  Use with embed widgt in StoryMaps; uses a link to image rather than requireing image upload to StoryMaps
+   - - <a href="/360">360 image renderer</a> -  Use with embed widgt in StoryMaps; uses a link to image rather than requireing image upload to StoryMaps
    - - <a href="/imageTools/swipe.html">Embeddable image swipe</a>

 - Images